jdaehne/ipCountryRedirect/readme.md

 Finished!
 Your user should be redirected to your defined contexts.

 ### Fallback
-By default the user gets redirectet to your default Context (System-Setting: `default_context`).
+By default the user gets redirectet to your Default-Context (System-Setting: `default_context`).
 If the Extra can't locate the user or the country is not defined in any context: The extra will redirect to your default context.
-Make shure your default context is not the same context as your redirect context.
+Make shure your Default-Context is not the same context as your Root-Context.